 Generally speaking, the longer you travel, the cheaper it costs per day, while fly-in, fly-out trips can be more expensive.

 Budget to spend around €447 for two for a week in Greece.
-This assumes you’re cooking some of the time and drinking a small amount of alcohol.
+This assumes you’re cooking some of the time and drinking some alcohol.

 If you enjoy eating out, you can expect to pay around €49 for a nice dinner for two, including an alcoholic drink.
 A meal at a pub is likely to be around €33 for two, with cheaper meals available (especially for lunch) for around €14 each.

 Assuming that you’ll be eating out some of the time, budget at least €40 a week for groceries.
-If you enjoy a few drinks, you’ll need to increase this amount – beer costs around €4 for a 500ml bottle and good bottle of wine is around €10, although you can always find cheaper options in the supermarket.
+If you enjoy a few drinks, you’ll need to increase this amount – beer costs around €4 for a 500ml bottle and good bottle of wine is around €10, from a shop, although there are cheaper options available.
 Milk typically costs around €1 for a two-litre bottle and you can expect to pay around €4 for a cappuccino from a local café.

 Getting around Greece is easiest with a bus.
 Transport costs fluctuate depending how much you travel, but budgeting around €200 for two per week is a good starting point.
 This should allow you to take a couple of longer bus trips.
 If you’re planning on doing any tours or using hop-on hop-off buses, you’ll need to up your budget a bit.